jarnalyrkar/ninth-age/content/collections/pages/home.md

             content:
               -
                 type: text
-                text: 'Many people love to play games against friends, family, and other members of the Ninth Age community.
-If you want to play'
+                text: 'Learn to play using our free rulebooks, or use video resources made by the community.
+Many people love to play games against friends, family, and other members of the Ninth Age community.'
         type: card
         enabled: true
         image: minis-tabletop.jpg